UserPoolClientType

 -

-The OAuth scopes that your app client supports.
-Possible values that OAuth provides are
+The OAuth 2.0 scopes that you want your app client to support.
+Can include standard OAuth scopes like

 Array Members: Maximum number of 50 items.